hanggrian/IIT-CS535/assignments/hw1.md

 ```

 Like the original Kruskal's algorithm, the running time is $O(m \lg(m))$ where
-$m = \lvert E \rvert$.
-This solution is not optimal because it recreates the MST
+$m = |E|$.
+This solution is not optimal because it recreates the MST instead of
-instead of modifying the input tree.
-To modify existing tree, MST $T$ needs to
+modifying the input tree.
+To modify existing tree, MST $T$ needs to be converted
-be converted to an adjacency list for easier traversal and modification.
+to an adjacency list for easier traversal and modification.

 ```java
 List<List<Edge>> buildAdjacencyList(int n, List<Edge> T) {